percona/percona-toolkit/docs/user/tools.rst

 :doc:`pt-query-digest`

  Analyze query execution logs and generate a query report, filter, replay, or transform queries for MySQL, PostgreSQL, memcached, and more.

-:doc:`pt-query-profiler`

- Execute SQL statements and print statistics, or measure activity caused by other processes.